nqtlk8/ValueIncProject/README.md

 He also has no idea of the monthly cost, profit and top selling products.
 He wants a dashboard on this and says the data is currently stored in an excel sheet.
 # Dashboard
-You can watch Blog Me Dashboard at the following link: https://public.tableau.com/app/profile/nguy.n.qu.c.th.ng/viz/SalesforValueInc_16685886346090/Dashboard1
+You can watch Value Inc Dashboard at the following link: https://public.tableau.com/app/profile/nguy.n.qu.c.th.ng/viz/SalesforValueInc_16685886346090/Dashboard1